A new approach to detect the boundaries of interplanetary events

-The problem of CMEs boundaries detection is crucial for space weather forecast, as well as for the phenomenon understanding.
-Not only one in-situ signature is sufficient to detect an event, but two or more criteria seems to be necessary in the event identification. \citet{Wei2003JGRA} analyzed more magnetic clouds at 1 AU and found distinct characteristics of plasma and magnetic fields inside the magnetic cloud bodies compared to the boundary layers.
-The front and reversal boundary layers, representing the interaction between the cloud and the surrounding interplanetary environment, are regions that display properties of magnetic reconnections, \ie ~high proton density and temperature and plasma beta, but also abrupt azimuthal and latitudinal changes of the magnetic field.
-The outer boundary layer (between the sheath and the interplanetary environment) usually displays a drop in intensity of the magnetic field, while the inner boundary layer (which separates the interaction region from the cloud body) is associated with an initial rotation of the elevation angle and an enhancement of the magnetic field. \citet{Wei2006JGRA} have performed a statistical analysis on $70$ magnetic clouds registered by \emph{Wind} spacecraft and found that the boundary layers are a non-pressure-balanced structure. \citet{Wang2005jgr} performed a multispacecraft analyse of the radial evolution of the ICME registered between 0.3 and 5.4 AU using the temperature decrease as a primary criterion for the events identification.
+The problem of CMEs boundaries detection is crucial for space weather forecast, as well as for the phenomena understanding.
+For that, not only one in-situ signature is sufficient to detect an event, but two or more criteria seem to be necessary in the event identification.
+Many authors have used the decrease under a certain threshold of the ratio between the proton temperature and an expected computed temperature as a primordial criterion for the ICMEs identification, and considered later the beta depletion. \citet{Wang2005jgr} performed a multispacecraft analyse of the radial evolution of the ICME registered between 0.3 and 5.4 AU using the temperature decrease as a primary criterion for the events identification.